 Thanksgiving – Then & Now

-My friend’s “Letter-to-the-Editor” was printed on Thanksgiving Day, 2018.
-It was in response to an article about President Roosevelt’s proclamation of “Thanksgiving Day”, referencing Presidents Washington’s and Lincoln’s gratitude for God’s blessings on America.
+My friend’s blog post was published as a “Letter to the Editor” in our Community Newspaper on Thanksgiving Day, 2018.
+It was in response to an article about President Roosevelt’s Proclamation of “Thanksgiving Day”, referencing Presidents Washington’s and Lincoln’s gratitude for God’s Blessings on America.

-Yet, each one was grateful for God’s blessings, because each one understood the random, defenseless occurrence of the slings & arrows of outrageous fortunes, to whom no one is immune.
+Yet, each one was grateful for God’s blessings, because each one understood the defenseless random occurrence of the “Slings & Arrows of Outrageous Fortune”, to which no one is immune.

-“If you can meet with Triumph & Disaster, and treat those two imposters just the same”, then you can enjoy a Genuine Thanksgiving, that will make you SMILE.
+“If you can meet with Triumph & Disaster, and treat those two imposters just the same”, then you can enjoy a Genuine Thanksgiving Day, that will make you SMILE.

 Isn’t it odd: